Chart Color Schemes

 Residential dwelling approval activity has been practically non-existent in Centennial Park

 Centennial Park has had two approvals for development over the period from 2015 to 2020.
-This indicates that the area is largely built out, with minimal vacant land available for further development.
-Established areas like Centennial Park often experience steady demand for existing properties due to limited new-build alternatives.
+This suggests that the area is largely built out, with minimal vacant land available for further development.
+Established areas like Centennial Park often experience steady demand for existing properties due to the limited availability of new-build alternatives.

-Compared to Greater Sydney, Centennial Park shows significantly reduced construction activity, with only 6% of the regional average per person between 2015 and 2020.
-This limited new supply generally supports stronger demand and higher values for established homes in the area.
-Nationally, this figure is also below average, reflecting the maturity of the Centennial Park area and suggesting possible planning constraints may be in place.
+Compared to Greater Sydney, there has been substantially reduced construction activity in Centennial Park during this period.
+The limited supply of new dwellings generally supports stronger demand and values for established homes in the area.
+This level of development is also below average nationally, reflecting the maturity of the area and potentially indicating planning constraints.

 Frequently Asked Questions - Development